-Julie Battilana is the Alan L. Gleitsman Professor of Social Innovation at the Harvard Kennedy School (HKS) and a Professor of Business Administration in the Organizational Behavior unit at Harvard Business School (HBS).
+Julie Battilana is the Alan L. Gleitsman Professor of Social Innovation at the Harvard Kennedy School (HKS) and the Joseph C. Wilson Professor of Business Administration at the Harvard Business School (HBS).
 As the Gleitsman Professor, she serves as the Faculty Chair of the New World Social Enterprise Fellows Program, in which she teaches social innovation.
 She also teaches Power and Influence to HBS and HKS students and in previous years has taught the first-year Leadership and Organizational Behavior (LEAD) course in the MBA program at HBS.
 In addition, she teaches in the doctoral program and in executive education offerings.

 Professor Battilana’s research focuses on individuals and organizations seeking to produce sustainable social change.
 Her ambition is to elucidate what it takes to initiate “divergent” change, and how to succeed in its implementation.
 In particular, her work examines social enterprises that diverge from established organizational forms – typical corporations and/or typical not-for-profits – by combining aspects of both at their core.
 She aims to understand how hybrid organizations like these can sustainably combine these two aspects and how they can achieve high levels of both social and commercial performance.